Myanmar coup to dampen U.S. trade, impact footwear companies, experts warn

 Total trade in goods between Myanmar and the United States amounted to nearly $1.3 billion in the first 11 months of 2020, up from $1.2 billion in all of 2019, according to U.S. Census Bureau data.

-Apparel and footwear accounted for 41.4% of total U.S. goods imports, followed by luggage, which accounted for nearly 30%, and fish, which accounted for just over 4%, according to Panjiva, the supply chain research unit of S&P Global Market Intelligence.
+Apparel and footwear accounted for 41.4% of total U.S. goods imports, followed by luggage, which accounted for nearly 30%, and fish, which accounted for just over 4%, said Panjiva, the supply chain research unit of S&P Global Market Intelligence.

-Luggage maker Samsonite 1910.HK and privately owned apparel maker LL Bean are among the big importers of goods, along with retailer H&M HMb.ST and Adidas ADSGn.DE, Panjiva said.
+Luggage maker Samsonite 1910.HK and privately owned apparel maker LL Bean are among big importers, along with retailer H&M HMb.ST and Adidas ADSGn.DE, Panjiva said.

 U.S. direct investment data is unavailable, the U.S. Trade Representative's office said.

-In the early hours of Monday, Myanmar's army handed power to military chief General Min Aung Hlaing and imposed a state of emergency for a year, saying it had responded to what it called election fraud.
+Myanmar's army on Monday handed power to military chief General Min Aung Hlaing and imposed a year-long state of emergency, saying it had responded to what it called election fraud.

-The move sparked condemnation from Western leaders and raised more questions over the prospect of the return of a million Rohingya refugees.
+The move sparked condemnation from Western leaders and a threat of renewed sanctions by the U.S. government, and raised questions about the outlook for a million Rohingya refugees.

-Lucas Myers, an analyst with the Woodrow Wilson International Center for Scholars, said the coup would exacerbate strains in the U.S.-Myanmar relationship following sanctions imposed by Washington in December 2019 and would further complicate trade ties.
+Lucas Myers, analyst with the Woodrow Wilson International Center for Scholars, said the coup would exacerbate strains in U.S.-Myanmar ties following sanctions imposed by Washington in December 2019 and would further complicate trade relations.

 "On trade, the Rohingya situation and Myanmar's troubled human rights record rendered investment less attractive for Western firms as compared with China," Myers said.

-The administration of U.S. President Joe Biden on Monday threatened to reimpose sanctions on Myanmar's military leaders.

-William Reinsch, a former senior U.S. Commerce Department official and trade expert with the Center for Strategic and International Studies think tank, said U.S. companies could opt to pull out of Myanmar, given new developments and the Biden administration's vow to focus more on human rights.
+William Reinsch, trade expert with the Center for Strategic and International Studies think tank, said U.S. companies could opt to pull out of Myanmar, given new developments and the Biden administration's vow to focus more on human rights.

 While some U.S. companies had moved work from China to Myanmar in recent years to take advantage of lower wages, the country's infrastructure was still lacking, which had kept investment from booming, he added.